TAPE 1/SIDE 1

 RALL: Initially they pretty much needed to show up.
 I mean, we had all this space.
 I mean, we were using the whole city block around Eastern Market.
 Eventually we were using some of it inside the building.
 You know, we actually went back, after about 1992-93, we actually re-acquired the space adjacent to the South Hall, as well as expanding.
 So we were in this expansion mode really from 1984 to 2004.
 I mean, the Hine school playground was a large lot, you know, that was a half acre lot.
 It may be a little more.
 So . . . and that was a half of a city block, you know.

 RALL: An empty half of a city block that we were filling up.
-So we did find, once the number got to a certain number, and I'm not sure exactly when that was, but it was -- at the time we had reached 100 exhibitors or so, and had begun to move over to Hine school -- I started to hire management help on Sundays.
+So we did find, once the number got to a certain number, and I'm not sure exactly when that was, but it was -- at the time we had reached 100 exhibitors or so, and had begun to move over to Hine school -- I started to hire management help on Sundays. [added: In particular, I would like to mention Vernon Burnett, William (Rudy) Coates, and Charles Ellis.]
 It was overwhelming, one person.
 And also we got . . . we got . . . we hired a computer consultant in the mid, oh, around 1995 or so.
 And we began to make site-specific space reservations, and we went to a pre-payment system, which -- because the hoards of people waiting for set-up -- I could be walking around on a Sunday morning with 25 or 30 people following me around, looking for space, and we realized that this wasn't an efficient way to run a market.
 What, for me, one of the most fascinating things about my experience with Eastern Market has been how to manage outdoor markets, of what's actually required to manage outdoor markets.
 To manage any large group of people, on a weekly basis, that are coming from 50 countries around the world, many of them not speaking English at all, to create an experience that people -- both exhibitors and customers -- want to come back to.
 And more and more, we realized how we had to pre-plan the market each Sunday, and how we had to pre-reserve spaces.
 And eventually we got into a system of the majority of the spaces in the market were actually assigned to people on a permanent basis -- what we called permanent exhibitors.
 And that's still how we operate in school playground today.

 DANTZIC: Where people are kind of in the same space . . .